davidhudson2128/DavidHudsonIMDBProject/readme.md

 The top_250_shows_db contains info about a few specific shows.
 The information columns are the show's the id, title, full title, year, crew, imdb rating, and imdbrating count.
 The user_ratings_db contains info about shows' rating, with the columns including number of votes and percent for each rating.
 The imdbId field in the user_ratings_db is foreign keyed to the top_250_shows_db id field

-Missing From Project:
-- GitHub Secret API key still not working (After creating the API_KEY environment variable in YAML I was unable to access it within python)
-- Some missing/incomplete tests
-- All of a sudden Actions is no longer finding any tests, and this is causing the build to fail.
-- Graphs showing rank movement is separate from the GUI window.
-It is being displayed as a plot in a separate Matplotlib window.
-- gui_test.pdf is a manual test plan (with pictures) to explain what should happen when the graphical elements are invoked